martinandersson/nomagichttp/POA.md

   If there's ever a demand for it, we'll prolly do something like [this](https://stackoverflow.com/a/56641911/1268003) and [this](https://tools.ietf.org/id/draft-wright-http-partial-upload-01.html).
+- Producing `103 (Early Hints)`.

 Finally - for the record - most items above _can_ be done with the NoMagicHTTP library.
-It's just that the particular feature has no first-class API support and the application would have to implement the functionality itself on top of the HTTP exchange.
+It's just that the particular feature has no first-class API support and the application would have to implement the functionality itself.

 ## HTTP Specifications